 The condition of your jawbone will determine how a bone graft may be done.
 Sometimes, if only minor grafting is needed, it can be done at the same time as the implant procedure.

-Placing the abutment
+Placing the Healing cap abutment

-For some patients, when the post is initially implanted, the abutment is attached to the metal post.
+After osseointegration has taken place, a second procedure may be needed to place the healing cap abutment.
+The abutment is the piece that allows the tissue to grow naturally around the surgical site where the abutment crown will be placed.
+Most often, this is done with just a local anesthetic to numb the area.
+For some patients, when the post is initially implanted, the healing cap abutment is attached to the metal post.
 This eliminates the need for a second procedure.
-However, the abutment sits above the gumline making it visible when your mouth is open.
-Some patients prefer to have the abutment placed in a separate procedure because they don’t like the appearance of it.
+However, the abutment sits above the gum line making it visible when your mouth is open.
+Some patients prefer to have the Healing cap abutment placed in a separate procedure because they don’t like the appearance of it.

-Choosing your new artificial teeth
+Choosing your Tooth

 Are Dental Implants Safe?